petrsnm/kr-windows/README.md

 # kr-windows
-Windows utilities for the excellent krypt.co kr ssh-agent
+Windows functionality for the excellent krypt.co kr ssh-agent